 I completely support blending in with the culture when traveling.
 But sometimes you just want a Mass in English.
-Well, here are two English Masses in Rome.
+Well, here are my favorite English Masses in Rome.
 There are more around the city, of course, but these are the best.

 Santo Spirito in Sassia

 This is sort of the official English Mass in Rome.
 If you are looking for an American expat, chances are you’ll find them here.
 The Mass is run by the Sisters of Mercy, the same ones you contact for Papal Event tickets.
-The priest, unless he’s traveling, is Father Geno Sylva of the Pontifical Council for Promoting the New Evangelization.
+The priest, unless he’s traveling, is Monsignor Geno Sylva of the Pontifical Council for Promoting the New Evangelization.
 An amazing homilist and an all around great guy.
-Because this Mass begins at 10:00 a.m., it’s super convenient for those wanting to attend the Noon Angelus with the Holy Father.
+Because this Mass begins at 10 AM, it’s super convenient for those wanting to attend the Noon Angelus with the Holy Father.